Want to feature your company? Get in touch

 We’ve compiled ten of the best and most user-friendly payroll services for businesses in the UK.
 Each option includes pointers on the software’s strengths and shortcomings, along with pricing and where to find out more.

-Sage is more or less synonymous with business software, and for good reason.
+One of the most well-known cloud based payroll companies out there, Sage is more or less synonymous with business software, and for good reason.
 Founded in 1981 in Newcastle-upon-Tyne, the billion-pound company is the third largest business software provider in the world and number one for small businesses.

 - Creates payslips.